LukeShawket/Stock-News-Alert/README.md

 # Usage 🚀
 • Customize your settings in the main.py file and set environment variables.

-• Run main.py on cloud everyday get stock and news alert on your phone.
+• Run main.py on cloud everyday to get daily stock and news alert on your phone.

 # Contact 📬
 • For any questions or suggestions, feel free to reach out!